Everything you want to know about a Gastric Bypass

 - Obesity is not a problem that can be solved by surgery alone.
 A healthy lifestyle, mindset and the right diet are just as important to staying fit and balanced.

-Why do you need extra vitamins after surgery?
+Why do you need extra nutritional support after surgery?

-In addition to less food, a Gastric Bypass also causes you to absorb fewer vitamins and minerals.
-This is because the first part of the small intestine (the duodenum) and a piece of the second part of the small intestine (fasting colon) is closed off from food.
+As a result of eating less food following Gastric Bypass surgery, it may be difficult to achieve a healthy and balanced diet.
+The absorption of certain vitamins and minerals is impacted because the first part of the small intestine (the duodenum) and a piece of the second part of the small intestine (fasting colon) is closed off from food.
 Because no food passes through this part of the small intestine, no vitamins and minerals are absorbed there either.
-This is exactly the place in the small intestine where this happens most efficiently.
+It is typically in the small intestine where nutrient absorption happens most efficiently.
 In addition, food intolerance can occur after weight loss surgery.
 Especially for meat, dairy products, bread and pasta.
-While meat is an important source of protein, vitamin B12 and iron.
-And milk and yogurt for calcium.
-If your intake of vitamins and minerals is too low, your body will indicate this after a while.
-For example, you have less energy, are more tired or feel down more often.
-Vitamins and minerals are therefore indispensable.
-For everyone, but especially after a Gastric Bypass.
-And not just in the months after your surgery, but all your life.
+Red meat is an important source of protein, vitamin B12 and iron.
+And milk and yogurt are a great source of calcium.
+However, food intolerance is common after a gastric bypass, which may make it difficult to digest these foods and absorb the nutrients from them.
+While we aspire to consistently eat a healthy and balanced diet, post-gastric bypass surgery evidence suggests this may be difficult to achieve.
+Vitamin and mineral supplements can bridge dietary gaps, ensuring nutritional deficiency is prevented.

 We are being honest: a multivitamin is not a magic pill.
 It doesn’t provide superpowers and it’s not a quick fix that will turn you into a healthy person in no time.
-A multivitamin is your daily extra support to counteract deficiencies.
-You only notice a deficiency when you don’t take a multivitamin (anymore).
-Therefore, taking a multivitamin is not something temporary, but permanent.
-Every day it contributes to a healthy lifestyle.
-To stay fit and balanced not only today but throughout your life.
+A multivitamin is your daily extra support to precent dietary nutrient deficiencies.

 It is the start of a fit life

 Surgery changes your life in many ways.
 It can be a big challenge physically and mentally, which FitForMe understands well.
-We’ve developed multivitamins that contain all the active ingredients to help you stay in balance.
+We’ve developed nutritional supplements that contain a range of active ingredients to help you stay in balance.
 We deliver the multivitamins to your home and give you personal advice.
 We support you every day on your journey towards better health.Discover our multivitamins